PrairieLearn/PrairieLearn/docs/workshop/index.md

 * how to use the external grader
 * how to use the drawing tools

 We will introduce a new topic in each session, and provide an activity to be completed during the meeting time.
-You will also receive a small "homework" after each session.
+You will also receive a small "homework" to do before each session, and I will be giving feedback on your homework solutions.

 ## What you need to do BEFORE the workshop